Desktop HTTP client

 Built-in load testing

-Turn a request into a load test with @load, then watch progress and results without switching tools.
+Turn a request into a load test with @load.
+Configure duration, users, ramp-up, and target RPS.
+Watch progress and get percentile breakdowns.

 Portable history